The ESSnuSB design study: overview and future prospects: Future Developments

 A low energy monitored neutrino beam line, inspired by the ENUBET project~\cite{Longhin:2022tkk}, will be situated parallel to the \lenustorm{} ring.
 The basic idea behind this facility is to have an instrumented decay tunnel in which pions and muons decay to produce a neutrino beam.
-The walls of the decay tunnel will be instrumented by an iron-scintillator calorimeter which will be used to reconstruct the energy and direction of the charged decay products of pions and muons (muons for pion decay and electrons for muon decay).
+The walls of the decay tunnel will be instrumented with an iron-scintillator calorimeter which will be used to reconstruct the energy and direction of the charged decay products of pions and muons (muons for pion decay and electrons for muon decay).
 This information will be used to constrain the expected energy spectrum of neutrinos exiting the tunnel.
 The neutrinos will be detected in a detector shared with the \lenustorm{}.
 This will make it possible to precisely measure the interaction cross-section of muon neutrinos and possibly electron neutrinos.
 Given the very high expected number of decays in the tunnel, the LEMNB prefers to have a proton pulse as long as possible.
-Therefore, it will operate directly using "long" ESS pulses, bypassing the accumulator ring.
-This will require static focusing of the secondaries since electromagnetic horns are not able to withstand long high-current pulses required to hold the magnetic field for \SI{3}{ms}.
-The feasibility of such static focusing has already been demonstrated in the ENUBET project~\cite{ENUBET:2020tuj}.
+Therefore, it will operate directly using ``long'' ESS pulses, bypassing the accumulator ring.
+This will require static focusing of the secondaries since electromagnetic horns are not able to withstand the long high-current pulses required to hold the magnetic field for 3 ms. The feasibility of such static focusing has already been demonstrated in the ENUBET project~\cite{ENUBET:2020tuj}.

 Additionally, a study will be performed on the effect of gadolinium doping of the proposed ESSnuSB water Cherenkov detectors on significance and precision of proposed measurements.
-Gadolinium has a large cross section for neutron absorption, after which it emits a gamma ray.
+Gadolinium has a large cross section for neutron absorption, after which it emits several gamma rays with a total energy of about 8 MeV.
 This makes it possible to detect neutrons present in the final state of neutrino interactions occurring in a WC detector.
-Since neutrinos tend to produce protons in the final state, and antineutrinos tend to produce neutrons, by detecting the delayed gamma ray signal from neutron capture one can have a degree of discrimination between neutrino and antineutrino interactions even in absence of a magnetic field.
+Since neutrinos tend to produce protons in the final state, and antineutrinos tend to produce neutrons, by detecting the delayed gamma ray signal from neutron capture one can have a degree of discrimination between neutrino and antineutrino interactions even in the absence of a magnetic field~\cite{Dazeley:2008xk, Renshaw:2012np}.